jortencio/emqx/README.md

 ## Usage

+### Hiera Support

 This module supports the use of Hiera data for setting parameters.
-The following is a list of parameters configurable in Hiera (Please refer to REFERENCE.md for more details and the [EMQX configuration documentation][3] ):
+The following is a list of parameters configurable in Hiera (Please refer to REFERENCE.md for more details):

 ```yaml
 emqx::install_package_source: